dengnianchen/fovnerf/README.md

 This command will return immediately and disable the output of messages to the terminal.
 You can check the log file for the training progress.

-### 3. Failed to generate video (Unknown encoder 'libx264')?

-The python scripts use `ffmpeg` and H.264 codec to generate demo video.
-Make sure your `ffmpeg` is built with `--enable-libx264` flag.
-If you don't have one, please follow the guide in [this memo](docs/ffmpeg_guide.md) to build your own.

 ## Citation